vrundpat/Fireteam/README.md

      ```javascript
      npm run dev
      ```
+  5) Open port 8080 in a browser to see have a local version of the site!

 Note: This is not a production build, optimization of the building process is not implemented for this repo!